Simone-Fratini/simple-rag-twilio/README.txt

-Project Title: PDF-Based Chatbot Information System Overview
+Project Title: Simple rag twilio
+Overview

 This project integrates several technologies to create a Flask-based web application that answers user queries through WhatsApp.
 The application extracts content from a PDF document, indexes it using FAISS, and uses OpenAI's model to generate responses to queries based on the indexed content.